squirrelFeeder78/04-greeting-app/prompts.md

 ## Prompt 1
 Add only a button to the page.
-When the button is clicked, display a "Welcome!" message using the value of `userName`.
+When the button is clicked, display a "Welcome!" message below the button using the value of `userName`.

 Add comments to help me understand the JS code.